What is the Pupil Premium?

-The school has a very small proportion of children who are eligible for the Pupil Premium and only a slightly larger group eligible for the Premium for Service Chidren.
+The school has a small proportion of children who are eligible for the Pupil Premium and a slightly larger group eligible for the Premium for Service Children.
 We are committed to ensuring all our children make the best possible progress and we track the progress of every child on a regular basis throughout the academic year.
 We also seek out other vulnerable groups of children to make sure that we are supporting them in the best possible way.
 Our aim is for all children to make the best possible progress with us.

 The Pupil Premium has allowed us to continue and extend our high levels of classroom support so that we can accurately assess and monitor children's progress and give more support when required.

 Guidance on the use of Pupil Premium Funding